springernature/frontend-playbook/javascript/house-style.md

 ### Linting

-Static analysis tools like linters can flag programming errors, bugs and stylistic errors, making your code more robust and maintainable.
+Static analysis tools like linters can flag programming errors, bugs and stylistic errors, making your code more robust, readable and maintainable.

 JavaScript code should be linted with [eslint](https://eslint.org/) using the [Springer Nature `eslint-config`](https://github.com/springernature/eslint-config-springernature).
 This configuration allows us to maintain consistency between different projects.